CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Hemacraft/Hemacraft.md

 #### Pierce, Slash Resistance

-By achieving a CL 3 check, for the cost of 1 Ichor a character may gain resistance to this element equal to the points invested in this Fellcraft.
+By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
 This effect has a duration of 1 hour.
 Bleed resistance keeps blood in the body.

 #### Specialization: The Healing Blood